doubleaaron/RoboND-Kinematics-Project/writeup.md

 5. Identify the common normal between each frame ​Z​^​i−1 and frame Z​^​i.

 6. The endpoints of "intermediate links" (i.e., not the base link or the end effector) are associated with two joint axes, {i} and {i+1}.
-For i from 1 to n-1, assign the X^​i to be …
+For i from 1 to n-1, assign the X^​i to be...
     a.
 For skew axes, along the normal between Z^​i and Z​^​i+1 and pointing from {i} to {i+1}.
     b.
 For intersecting axes, normal to the plane containing ​Z^​i and Z^​i+1.
     c.
 For parallel or coincident axes, the assignment is arbitrary; look for ways to make other DH parameters equal to zero.

 7. For the base link, always choose frame {0} to be coincident with frame {1} when the first joint variable (θ​1 or d1) is equal to zero.
 This will guarantee that α0 = a​0 = 0, and, if joint 1 is a revolute, d​1 = 0.
 If joint 1 is prismatic, then θ​1 = 0.